Sophie-onbelet/TA-qualification-assignment/README.md

 c. x <br />
 d. <i>What did you use to select the scenarios, what was your approach?</i><br />
 DEMOQA: first I analysed and explored the website.
 What is the purpose?
 This website is used as a demo website for automated tests.
 Therefore it is important that the categories should work, this is the main function.
 Since UI testing is required, I also wanted to focus on the usability.<br />
 PetStore: first I analysed and explored the API.
 What are the main activities.
+It is a Pet shop.
+You want to be able to display your pets, sell them and users to be able to create an account.
 Based on that I selected the most important scenarios.
 Scenarios are based core activities on the website<br />
 <br />
 e. <i>Why are the scenarios the most important</i><br />
 See description below each scenario.<br />